In this video Richard Feynman explains why trains don’t need differential gears

 Two Types of Knowledge

-The famous Nobel winning physicist Richard Feynman understood the difference between knowing something and knowing the name of something and it’s one of the most important reasons for his success.
+Feynman understood the difference between knowing something and knowing the name of something, and it’s one of the most important reasons for his success.
 Most of us focus on the wrong type of knowledge.
 The first type of knowledge focuses on knowing the name of something — what it’s called.
-The second, focuses on actually knowing something — that is understanding something.
+The second focuses on actually knowing something — that is understanding something.

 “The person who says he knows what he thinks but cannot express it usually does not know what he thinks.”